finol-digital/Card-Game-Simulator/docs/index.md

 ![Game Download Menu Image](assets/img/downloadmenu.png)

-For example, the CGS AutoUpdate URL for Hearthstone is: https://hearthstone.finoldigital.com/
+For example, the CGS AutoUpdate URL for [Arcmage](https://arcmage.org/) is: https://arcmage.finoldigital.com/

 You can also define your own custom game(s) by following the [Custom Games Documentation](custom.html).